View Nora Malloy's Obituary on TheDay.com and share memories

 |

-Nora worked on Wall Street as an international auditor for many years.
-She was married to William H. Malloy for 62 years.
-He died in 2009.
+Nora was an accomplished woman who proudly worked on Wall Street as an international auditor for many years.
+She helped her husband of 62 years, William H. Malloy, to establish and run their family business, Malloy Dredging and later, worked with Thames Dredge & Dock Corporation.

+She is survived by her daughters, Janet Malloy of Quaker Hill and Margaret Schroder and her husband Gregory Schroder, also of Quaker Hill; two grandchildren, Rachel and Alex; and four great-grandchildren.

+Services and burial in Silver Mount Cemetery, Staten Island, N.Y. will be private.

-Byles Memorial Home, 99 Huntington Street, New London is assisting the family with the arrangements.
+Byles Memorial Home, 99 Huntington Street, New London, assisted the family with the arrangements.
+Please visit www.byles.com to sign the guestbook.